anthemion-org/ogle-web/README.md

 Plain objects do have some advantages.
 They are much simpler and easier to understand than classes.
 They facilitate duck typing, which is a flexible and direct approach to reuse, even if it fails to help when verifying correctness.

-Plain objects _should_ be easily serializable, unlike class instances, fancy objects, or state-capturing closures, which cannot be deserialized without factory functions, and which sometimes require help when serializing as well.
+Plain objects _should_ be easily serializable, unlike class instances, fancy objects, or state-capturing closures, which cannot be deserialized without factory functions, and which sometimes also require help when serializing.
 Unfortunately, JavaScript’s format of choice fails to realize this advantage:

 - JSON fails to support `NaN` and `Infinite` values, so it becomes necessary to add special handling for these values;

 - JSON cannot represent reference cycles, and though it can serialize shared instances, it does this by duplicating them.
 That doesn’t harm correctness if the instances are immutable, and it probably doesn’t waste much memory, since large datasets are unlikely to be serialized as JSON.
 It _does_ make it impossible to optimize equality checks with simple reference comparisons, however.

-When we deserialize data, we want the same data that we started with, so it’s hard to count this as a win.
-Plain objects _do_ meet Redux’s serializability requirements, however.
+When we deserialize data, we want the same data that we started with, so these problems are significant.
+Plain objects _do_ meet Redux’s serializability requirements, however, and if we replaced JSON, we would find plain objects easier to deserialize than the alternatives.
+Maybe this is half a win.

 When not attached as methods, object APIs must be implemented procedurally, and the target object must be passed to each procedure as it is used.
 This is less concise than a method invocation (see above) but it does allow calls to the API to be identified unambiguously, with a text search of the import name.
 Tools like VSCode offer ‘Find All References’ functionality that can find some method invocations, but I’ve used these features for years, and _they do not work consistently_.
 Therefore, unless a method is named uniquely across all APIs, calls cannot be identified without knowing the type of each object that invokes the name, which can be difficult during code analysis.
 This is the unfortunate converse of the polymorphism advantage we attributed to methods earlier.